-Surface water pollution due to soil erosion, release/runoff of construction wastewater and dumping of debris Short term/Me dium a) All the digging and lying of sewer lane will be planned as per the schedule of monsoon. sewer work or diversion of sewer land will not be done during monsoon season to prevent local flooding.
+C-ESA (DIGHA SEWERAGE NETWORK PROJECT) Surface water pollution due to soil erosion, release/runoff of construction wastewater and dumping of debris Short term/Me dium a) All the digging and lying of sewer lane should be planned as per the schedule of monsoon.
+No sewer work or diversion of sewer land to be done during monsoon season to prevent local flooding.
 During site visit it is observed that pipe laying work is stopped in monsoon time.
-After monsoon, proper inspection of trench will be carried out before initiating the work. b) Left-over excavated spoil after backfilling is under use at SPS site for site levelling and preparation.
-Designated site for disposal will be obtained in a month time. e) Precaution is required at SPS-B where nalla is flowing nearby.
-Labours will be oriented to not dispose the construction wastes in nalla. f) Provision of channels or sand bag barriers will be made available to site especially on rainy days in initial phase of construction to direct storm water to silt removal facilities. g) Protection of stockpiles will be made by plastic sheeting to ensure that they are suitably secured against the wind. h) Stockpiled areas will be bordered by berms. i) Stockpiles will be done in high areas to avoid flow in storm water run-off channels and erosion.
+After monsoon, proper inspection of trench should be carried out before initiating the work. b) To prevent sedimentation of soil, contouring and minimizing length and steepness of slope. c) Mulching to stabilize exposed area and lining steep channel and slopes. d) Left-over excavated spoil after backfilling is under use at SPS site for site levelling and preparation as the proposed site was dump yard. e) Precaution is required at SPS-B where Kurji nalla is flowing nearby.
+Construction waste should not be disposed there. f) Provision of channels or sand bag barriers on site especially on rainy days in initial phase of construction to direct storm water to silt removal facilities. g) Protection of stockpiles by plastic sheeting to ensure that they are suitably secured against the wind. h) Stockpiles to be done in high areas to avoid flow in storm water run-off channels and erosion.
 Part of contract Contractor BUIDCo/SMCG/N MCG